vladimirsouza/lrRNAseqVariantCalling/README.md

 * `THREADS`, is the number of threads to use.

-## Calling genetic variants from Iso-Seq data
+## How to call genetic variants from Iso-Seq data using our pipeline

 To call variants from Iso-Seq data using our pipeline, the input files are:
 * `INPUT_ISOSEQ_FASTQ`, path to a FASTQ file with CCS (HiFi) reads, the Iso-Seq data from which variants will called;